-The Glyndŵr University Chinese and Complementary Medicine Clinic first opened its doors to the general public in 2005.
+At Glyndŵr University, the Chinese and Complementary Medicine Clinic opened its doors in 2005.
 The main objective of the clinic was to provide an affordable service that excluded no-one and was committed to the needs of all in the local community.
-Conditions ranging from back pain to infertility are treated within the clinic.
-Students currently studying on the Chinese Medicine or Complementary Medicine Practice degree programmes welcome the challenge of working in a clinic that provides a broad spectrum of conditions.
+Conditions ranging from back pain to tinnitus are treated within the clinic.
+Students studying on the Chinese Medicine or Complementary Medicine Practice degree programmes welcome the challenge of working in a clinic that provides a broad spectrum of conditions.
 One student describes the clinic 'as an invaluable opportunity to put theory into practice' which she found 'a vital part of the course'.

-Accepting referrals from other health care providers such as local G.P's, the Pain Clinic, Occupational Health, Nightingale House Hospice, Wrexham, osteopaths and the cardiac rehabilitation clinic has created a reciprocal relationship, demonstrating to students the importance of a multi-disciplinary approach to health.
+Accepting referrals from other health care providers such as local G.P's, the local Pain Clinic, Occupational Health, osteopaths and the cardiac rehabilitation clinic has created a reciprocal relationship, demonstrating to students the importance of a multi-disciplinary approach to health

 All clinical supervision is carried out by appropriately qualified staff who are also members of the current programme team.
-Staff/Student ratios for clinical supervision meet the PSRB requirements.
+Staff/Student ratios for clinical supervision are from the PSRB requirements.
 These are as follows

-For the practice of Acupuncture

-For the practice of Complementary Therapies

-Staff: Student Ratio 1:4

-Staff: Student Ratio 1:8
+For the practice of Acupuncture For the practice of Complementary therapies Staff: Student Ratio 1:4 Staff: Student Ratio 1:8